mohswell/mohswell/README.md

 ## Looking for Opportunities 🚀

-I'm currently seeking new opportunities where I can apply my skills and passion for Computer Science.
+I'm currently seeking new opportunities where I can apply my skills and passion for technology.
 If you think I could be a good fit for your team or have any exciting projects, don't hesitate to get in touch!